ken-ehrman-bnr/ken-ehrman-bnr/README.md

 ## Welcome to my corner of github.
 This is the place where I will be putting things I build for fun and learning, so some of the code will probably make you chuckle a bit.

-Not to worry though, I will put some more complex things here too like anything tricky I may do for fun.
+Not to worry though, I will put some more complex things here too, like anything tricky I may do for fun.

 Anyway, please feel free to leave a comment.